CodeEditApp/CodeEdit/Documentation.docc/AppPreferences/Create a View.md

     }

     @StateObject
-    private var prefs: AppPreferencesModel = .shared
+    private var prefs: SettingsModel = .shared
 }
 ```

-As you can see ``AppPreferencesModel`` is already setup and ready to use.
+As you can see ``SettingsModel`` is already setup and ready to use.

 To add your option toggle below the other options just add something like this: